Description of a stochastic system by a nonadapted stochastic process: Introduction

 \section{Introduction}

-Stochastic systems are described by equations whose form depend on how the state of the system is measured, meaning, whether in an experiment knowledge of the past state of the system or some different condition is assumed.
+Stochastic systems are described by equations whose form depend on how the state of the system is measured, meaning, whether in an experiment, knowledge of the past state of the system or some different condition is assumed.
 The simplest example is provided by the Langevin dynamics \beq \dot E+\Gamma E\d t=\xi,\qquad \langle\xi(t)\xi(0)\rangle=2\Ecal\delta(t), \eeq in which the sign of the relaxation coefficient $\Gamma$ depends on whether we are interested in determining the future evolution, or, as in backward induction \cite{puterman}, the previous history of the system.
-In the two cases, the solution of the differential equation can be expressed as an integral over past (future) values of the noise $\xi$, corresponding to causal (anticausal) response of the system to external forcing \cite{evans96}.
+In the two cases, the solution of the differential equation can be expressed as an integral over past (future) values of the noise $\xi$, corresponding to causal (anti-causal) response of the system to external forcing \cite{evans96}.
 In mathematical language, one says that the stochastic process is adapted to the forward (backward) filtration induced by the Wiener process associated with $\xi$ \cite{vanhandel}.
-The situation differs from the one in deterministic (Newtonian) mechanics, in which the form of the equations do not depend on the experiment one wishes to carry out on the system.
+The situation differs from the one in deterministic (Newtonian) mechanics, in which the form of the equations does not depend on the experiment one wishes to carry out on the system.

-A forward description allows in a natural way to take into account initial conditions.
-Just in the same way, a backward description allows more easily to take into account final conditions.
-It is possible, however, to imagine more general---non-adapted---descriptions of the stochastic dynamics.
+A forward description allows us in a natural way to take into account initial conditions.
+In the same way, a backward description allows us more easily to take into account final conditions.
+It is possible, however, to imagine more general---nonadapted---descriptions of the stochastic dynamics.
 In fact, there are infinite such descriptions; in the case of Eq. (\ref{Langevin}), for instance, the same dynamics could be generated by any equations in the form, in frequency space, $G_\omega E_\omega=\xi_\omega$, $\langle\xi_\omega\xi_{\omega'}\rangle= 4\pi\Ecal\delta(\omega+\omega')$, where $|G_\omega|^2= \Gamma^2+\omega^2$.